aylon11/webapps_final/README.md

 5. In a different terminal window, cd into "frontend" folder

+6. Install dependencies and libraries
+`npm install`

-6. Start the client
+7. Start the client
 `npm start`

+8. Start your local redis server
+`redis-server`

-7. In your browser, go to "localhost:3000"
+9. In your browser, go to "localhost:3000"